NoahStolk/DevilDaggersAssetEditor/README.md

 ## IMPORTANT

-**This version of the program (DDAE 1) is considered legacy and will not receive new features.** Patches may be released until DDAE 1 is fully deprecated and this repository is archived.
-Visit the [DevilDaggersInfo](https://github.com/NoahStolk/DevilDaggersInfo) repository for future updates.
+**This version of the program (DDAE 1) is considered legacy and will not receive new features.** Patches may be released until DDAE 1 is fully deprecated.
+Visit the [ddinfo-tools](https://github.com/NoahStolk/ddinfo-tools) repository for a much improved, cross-platform alternative.

 ## Main features